 After winning the first title at Wimbledon in 2003, Roger Federer was in another final at the All England Club a year later.
-In the semis, Federer took down Sebastien Grosjean 6-2, 6-3, 7-6 in two hours and set the title clash against Andy Roddick.
+In the semis, Federer took down Sebastien Grosjean 6-2, 6-3, 7-6 in two hours, setting the title clash against Andy Roddick.